taesung-ha/portfolio/README.md

 - Academic Senior Scholarship: Recognized as the top student (1/47) in the ‘Probability and Statistics’ course for exceptional academic performance, earning a tuition reduction.
 (Feb.
 2018)
 - Commendation for Contribution to Police Administration (Oct 2019)
-- Completion of Half Marathon hosted by Money Today in 1:52:52 (Mar 2024)
+- Completed the 29th Samcheok Hwang Young-cho International Full Marathon in 4:18:48 (April 2025)

 ## Certifications
 - Korean Computer Specialist in Office Automation – Proficient in advanced Excel and Access functions